PROCOM-ERP/IMT-3A-PROCOM-ERP/README.md

 [CONTRIBUTING.md](CONTRIBUTING.md) file explains how to contribute to the project, and what are the contributing rules.

-## Roadmap
+We follow a [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), if you want to contribute, you will _have_ to follow it.

-The different steps to follow are described in the [BACKLOG.md](BACKLOG.md) file.
+## Security

-They are assigned by the Product Owner of the project (see [Contributors](#contributors) section).
+You can verify the versions of this software still maintained to this day, as well as how to report a bug or security issue in the [SECURITY.md](SECURITY.md) section.

 ## Suggestions

-Any enhancement idea can be suggested in the [Suggestions](BACKLOG.md#suggestions) section of the BACKLOG file.
+Any enhancement idea can be suggested in an [Feature Request Issue](https://github.com/PROCOM-ERP/IMT-3A-PROCOM-ERP/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=), following the Feature Request template.

 ## License